rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/index.md

 ## Step 3: Using NetReplica

-After the container is initialized, you can interact with NetReplica using the commands below.
+After the container initialization, you can interact with NetReplica using the commands below.

 ### Executing NetReplica

-1. Place any necessary configuration files (`.conf` files) in the `conf` folder, which is inside the `nrx` directory where the repository was cloned.
+1. Place any necessary configuration files (`.conf` files) in the `conf` folder that is within the `nrx` directory where the repository was cloned.

 2. To run NetReplica with the `.conf` file, use the following command: